-If say, you get attacked by a enemy that attacks you with fire, you can inhale the enemy and pressing down Kirby gains the ability to use fire.
-This is advantageous in two one because not only do the powers help defeat other foes in that level but there’s also certain onject you can interact with if you gain the correct power.
-In the case of the fire power, if you have that power in a level with a cannon you’ll be able to light a fuse and get in the cannon and have it send you to a bonus stage where you can grab an extra life.
+If say, you get attacked by an enemy that attacks you with fire, you can inhale the enemy and by pressing down on the D pad Kirby gains the ability to use fire.
+This is advantageous in two ways.
+Not only do the powers help defeat other foes in that level but there are also certain objects you can interact with if you gain the correct power.
+In the case of the fire power, if you have that power in a level with a cannon you’ll be able to light a fuse, get into the cannon and have it send you to a bonus stage where you can grab an extra life.

 The graphics are simple compared to the games of today but at the time it was one of the better looking games on the NES.
 The graphics are still enjoyable to look at today with Kirby’s animations stealing the show.
 Even though primitive to today’s standards Kirby exudes charm and adorableness throughout.

 The game is a direct translation from the NES though and that means three problems that were prevalent back in the day are still there.
-One is that the screen has a bit of “tearing” on each side of the screen where it’s trying to keep up to the action on the screen, this isn’t anything to do with a mishandling of moving the game to the Wii, it’s just that those were the limitations back then and even though Kirby’s looks like a very basic game today that wasn’t the case when it was released on the NES.
+One is that there is a bit of “tearing” on each side of the screen where it’s trying to keep up with the action on the screen, this isn’t anything to do with a mishandling of the move to the Wii, it’s just that those were the limitations back then and even though Kirby looks like a very basic game today, that wasn’t the case when it was released on the NES.

-The second problem is that there’s some slow down issues when there’s a lot happening on the screen, if you’re not used to the gameplay and levels it may cause you to take some damage while adjusting to it.
+The second problem is that there are some slow down issues when there’s a lot happening on the screen, if you’re not used to the gameplay and levels it may cause you to take some damage while adjusting to it.
 Thankfully the slowdown happens very little in the game.

 The third problem ties in with the first two problems, sometimes when a lot of action is happening on the screen you’ll see enemies and other objects flicker on and off on the screen.
 Just like the other problems this is because the game stressed the older hardware and since the Wii’s Virtual Console is faithful to how the games played back in the day these faults carried over.

-To call them faults is a rather hefty word and really the only way they’ll bother anyone is if they’re completely new to the game.
+I call them faults, but that is a rather hefty word and really the only way they’ll bother anyone is if they’re completely new to the game.
 For anyone who’s played the game on it’s original hardware these faults are are easy to overlook and seem more like another piece of nostalgia connected to the game.